- Origin & History of White German Shepherds

 What Does a White German Shepherd Look Like?

-White DSDs are large breed dogs with lean, muscular bodies.
+White German Shepherds are large breed dogs with lean, muscular bodies.
 They have a black nose perched on the end of a long muzzle.
 Their eyes are almond-shaped and a rich shade of brown.
 Their ears are upright, alert, and triangular.

 The coat of a white shepherd is either pure white or soft cream.
 Most often their coat is a weather-resistant double coat.
 The top coat of fur is straight, waterproof, and wiry to the touch.
 The undercoat is short, incredibly soft, and acts as insulation from the heat and cold.